Kunstmaan/cupcake/readme.md

 ```

 ### Contribution
-Cupcake works with git flow.
-For a contribution to cupcake, you need to follow the following workflow:
+Cupcake works with [git-flow](https://github.com/nvie/gitflow).
+For a contribution to cupcake, you need to follow the [following workflow](https://github.com/nvie/gitflow#initialization)

-#### Adding a feature

-#### Making a hotfix